Heyoka

-The Lakota medicine man, Black Elk, described himself as a heyoka, saying he had been visited as a child by the thunder beings.

 Social role

-The Heyókȟa is thought of as being in charge for above and below, or are more in charge for the dead, instead of the living.
-This manifests by their doing not always everything like the others.
+The Heyókȟa is thought of as being in charge of above and below, or are more in charge of the dead, instead of the living.
+This manifests by their not always doing everything like the others.
 For example, if food is scarce, a heyókȟa may sit around and complain about how full he is; during a baking hot heat wave, a heyókȟa might shiver with cold and put on gloves and cover himself with a thick blanket.
 Similarly, when it is freezing he might wander around naked, complaining that it is too hot.
 A unique example is the famous heyókȟa sacred clown called "the Straighten-Outer":